What is Breather?

 Temasek

-Temasek is a global investment company headquartered in Singapore, operating as a generational investor focused on making a difference with tomorrow in mind.
+Founded in 1974, Temasek is a global investment company headquartered in Singapore.
+We are a generational investor, seeking to make a difference always with tomorrow in mind.

 Valar Ventures

-Valar Ventures is an investment firm specializing in high-margin, fast-growing financial technology companies globally, empowering startups with comprehensive support and expertise.
+Valar Ventures is an investment firm focused on high-margin, fast-growing technology companies globally, providing comprehensive support to their portfolio companies from day one.

 What's next for Breather?